A junior employee joins your team: smart, credentialed, eager to contribute.

 People learn best when their mistakes have consequences but those consequences aren't catastrophic.

 That's getting harder to create.
-If AI does the small stuff, the only work left is high-stakes.
-Juniors don't get to practice on throwaway projects anymore.
+If AI does the small stuff, the only work left can feel high-stakes.
+Juniors don't get as many throwaway projects where they can practice quietly.

 Organizations need to manufacture safe failure opportunities: